NathanLouth/DebianKiosk/README.md

 ### Note: To drop to a terminal session press `Ctrl+Alt+F2`

 * To change the web page Chromium displays, modify the URL in the .xinitrc file (/home/kiosk/.xinitrc).
-By default the page is set to `https://example.com`
+By default the page is set to `New Tab Page`

 * To make Chromium open using incognito mode or show the url bar you can edit the following chromium flags in the .xinitrc file (/home/kiosk/.xinitrc):
   `--kiosk`